Hyper-K\"ahler Fourfolds Fibered by Elliptic Products: Preliminaries

 This is a higher dimensional analogue of elliptic fibrations on K3 surfaces.
-Any fibration structure of a projective hyper-Kahler manifold is an abelian fibration due to the following theorems by Matsushita~\cite{m} and Hwang~\cite{hw}:
+Any fibration structure of a projective hyper-K\"ahler manifold is an Abelian fibration due to the following theorems by Matsushita~\cite{m, m2} and Hwang~\cite{hw}: